measurement-kit/measurement-kit/doc/coding-style.md

 probably be better to let the library do that.

 So, we concluded that the most abstract approach (and the simpler one for a library user) is to just expose the `call_later` function.

-Furthermore, this code organization gives us additional flexibility in that the closure can be both implemented using an object (as described above) or using the `[=]` operator of a lamba.
-In the latter case the code could probably also be organized as follows:
+In fact, being this approach abstract, we can decide to implement it also in the following, more compact way:

 ```C++
 struct CallLater {